smt923/neomerge/README.md

 ```
 The order still matters however, but order should be preserved by the generation, so just take care of mod order when adding your own.

-Another benefit is that mods can be commented out like so:
+Another benefit is that mods can be commented out with a `#` like so:
 ```
 #FieldsofDead = FoD
-...
 ```
 After running neomerge once again, this will automatically exlude any lines that begin with a # from being added to `getmods.php`, thus allowing you to easily temporarily disable mods.